TolichukkaJoshna/Movie-Ticket-Booking/README.md

 # Movie-Ticket-Booking
-Created a Moive Ticket Booking System using java
+Created a Movie Ticket Booking System using java